 West Yorkshire’s Interactive Cycle Map

-Powered by CityConnect, West Yorkshire has it’s own interactive cycle map, which can be used to identify the various route options and cycle lanes that you could make use of.
+Powered by CityConnect, West Yorkshire has its own interactive cycle map, which can be used to identify the various route options and cycle lanes that you could make use of.

-There’s also a really handy route planner, which uses Cycle Streets.
+There is also a really handy route planner, which uses Cycle Streets.
 The journey planner is purpose built for cyclists and, alongside route options, also lets you know how many calories you could burn, how hilly a route is and how long it will take a different speeds.

 There are now a wide range of apps available to help you with your bike journey, we’ve pulled together a guide so you can explore which apps work best for you!